ApoorvAnupam11/ApoorvAnupam11/README.md

 ### I'm Apoorv Anupam

 - 🥕 Pronouns: He/Him/Captain Carrot
-- 🔭 I’m currently working as a Software Engineer at [NIQ](https://nielseniq.com/global/en/).
+- 🔭 I’m currently working as a Mid Level Software Engineer at [NIQ](https://nielseniq.com/global/en/).
 - 🌱 I’m currently learning about Machine Learning and Low Latency Systems.
 - 📫 How to reach me: connect with me on [LinkedIn](https://www.linkedin.com/in/apoorv-anupam-9785421a5/).